What to do with Leftover Strawberry Stems

 2. Make Simple Syrup

-If you have tons of strawberry greens leftover from making strawberry jam, making a variety of simple syrups might be the perfect ways to use them up.
-You can make them as gifts for your friends.
+If you have a lot of strawberry greens leftover from making strawberry jam, making a variety of simple syrups might be the perfect way to use them up.
+You can also make them as gifts for your friends.

-Freeze your strawberry stems into ice cube trays and fill them with water.
+Freeze your strawberry stems in ice cube trays, then fill them with water.
 Every time you make smoothies, add a few strawberry stem cubes.

 4. Dry and Use for Tea Blends